ChuongPham2211/Chuong/README.md

         this.backend = List.of("C", "Java", "C#");
         this.frontend = List.of("HTML", "CSS");
         this.database = List.of("MySQL");
-        this.challenge = "My challenge is Data Analysis";
+        this.challenge = "My challenge is System Engineer";
     }